 It can be somewhat difficult to establish whether a fund is Australian or Internationally domiciled, with the details tending to be buried deep in the Product Disclosure Statement (PDS).
 One of the giveaways is that the PDS isn’t called a PDS but a ‘Prospectus’.
 Additionally, the ASX terminology for cross-listed funds is CHESS Depository Interest (CDI), so any mention of CDI tends to also be a give-away.
 We’ve found the list of internationally domiciled funds listed on the ASX, and listed them below.
 All are listed primarily in the US.

 |GDX||VanEck Vectors Gold Miners ETF||VanEck||0.53%||$54m|

 |VTS||Vanguard US Total Market Shares Index||Vanguard||0.05%||$939m|

-Above you can see 25 Australian listed ETFs are internationally domiciled.
+Above you can see 6 Australian listed ETFs are internationally domiciled.
+The list is now significantly smaller, since Blackrock turned all of their iShares ETFs into locally domiciled ETFs in 2018.
 We’re not advocating one or the other.
 As David Bassanese explained, internationally domiciled funds pass more of the administrative burden onto the investor, however the above table shows they often have large asset bases behind them and are offered at low cost.
 Additionally, some of the markets they cover are simply not available within locally domiciled options.
 It is up to the individual investor to determine if the extra admin stacks up for them.